microcks/microcks.io/content/blog/mocking-oidc-redirect.md

 ## Start with OpenAPI

 To start my prototype, I have initialized an OpenAPI specification based on [GitHub Authorization flow for OAuth apps](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps).
 It describes the different query parameters and the response with the `302` HTTP response code.
-You’ll see in the snippet below that each parameter contain an example named ￼`generic`￼ and that my specification also contains specific ￼`x-microks` attributes and notations like `{{}}` expressions.
+You’ll see in the snippet below that each parameter contain an example named `generic`￼and that my specification also contains specific ￼`x-microcks` attributes and notations like `{{}}` expressions.
 We’ll dive into their explanations just after!

 ```yaml
 paths: